Things to do in National Parks and Reserves

 Serengeti National Park

 Meaning 'endless plains' in the Masai language, the Serengeti is Tanzania's oldest park and one of the world's best wildlife refuges, continuous with Kenya's Masai Mara Game Reserve to the north.
 The open plains are home to an estimated three million large mammals that are involved in seasonal migration, and have the largest concentration of wildlife in the world if the figure includes the population of birds and smaller animals.
-The Serengeti is famous for the Great Migration, possibly the most astounding occurrence in the animal kingdom that is known to humankind.
+The Serengeti is famous for the Great Migration, possibly the most astounding occurrence in the animal kingdom that's known to humankind.
 During this time, millions of hoofed animals, predominantly wildebeest, form one massive herd and leave the dry plains of Tanzania in search of greener grazing and water to the north.
 Bringing up the rear of the procession are the weak, the young, and the crippled, followed closely by large numbers of vigilant predators, including lions, cheetahs, hyenas, and wild dogs.

 Website www.serengeti.org